 So, what does RAID do?
 In layman’s terms, it is a way of storing data on more than one hard disk.
 However, a computer will identify a RAID as being one large disk which is especially beneficial for storing lots of data.
 On the flip side, this can also pose as especially detrimental should a RAID configuration ever be compromised.

-When it comes to RAID Recovery, here are important things to consider:
+When it comes to the RAID Recovery process, there are important things to consider.

 Knowledge is power.
 And, having a working understanding of the varying RAID recoveries can help you better understand your system.
 And, also allow you to see why its best left to the experts.
-To see a user-friendly diagram which demonstrates the varying types of RAID Recovery, be sure to click here.
+Understand what RAID recovery costs if you are interested in recovering data from your RAID array!